Quick Answer

 Beyond the numbers game, research on diverse teams in trade and construction contexts shows consistent performance advantages.
 Mixed-gender teams on site report fewer safety incidents.
 Client satisfaction scores are higher.
 Retention among female employees, once they pass the critical first three years, tends to be stronger than for male counterparts of the same tenure.

 There is also a market-access argument.
-Female tradespeople report significantly higher rates of referrals from female homeowners.
+Female tradespeople report far higher rates of referrals from female homeowners, especially in regulated trades where credentials like Gas Safe registration build customer trust.
 In a market where word-of-mouth is still the primary source of new business for most sole traders and small firms, having even one female tradesperson in a team can open up a meaningful referral network that would otherwise be inaccessible.

 Real Money Opportunity